flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 a) the installation path of the Synology<br>
 b) the target PhotoStation (server, login, Standard/Personal PhotoStation)<br>
-c) -- no --<br>
-d) target Album within the target PhotoStation and Upload method<br>
+c) target Album within the target PhotoStation and Upload method<br>
-e) quality parameters for thumbs and additional videos<br>
+d) quality parameters for thumbs and additional videos<br>

 The Publish dialog on the other hand includes settings for:

 a) the installation path of the Synology<br>
 b) the target PhotoStation (server, login, Standard/Personal PhotoStation)<br>
-c) the FileStation API parameters: (protocol, port, login)<br>
-d) -- no --<br>
+c) -- no --<br>
-e) quality parameters for thumbs and additional videos<br>
+d) quality parameters for thumbs and additional videos<br>

-The Album settings ( d) ) are not stored within the Publish settings but within the Published Collections settings.
+The Album settings ( c) ) are not stored within the Publish settings but within the Published Collections settings.
 Therefore, you don't need to define a different Publish Service for each Published Collection you want to publish.
 In most cases you will only have one Publish Service definition and a bunch of Published Collections below it.
 An additional Publish Service definition is only required, if you want to upload to a different PhotoStation or if you want to use different upload quality settings.

 Export Funtionality
 --------------------